EliasB-NU/coming-soon-v3/README.md

+# This is a fork for personal use
+I use docker combined with docker stack for deployment.
+If you have any questions, please open an issue.

 # [Start Bootstrap - Coming Soon](https://startbootstrap.com/theme/coming-soon/)

 [Coming Soon](https://startbootstrap.com/theme/coming-soon/) is a simple coming soon theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features a background video with a mobile background image fallback.